kevinfAAA/kevs-project-portfolio-2/README.md

 #### Times Up Section
 A Giphy informing the user that there time is up.

+#### Try Again
+The "TRY AGAIN" button re-directs the user to the landing page.

 #### Footer
 The footer contains links to the following social media websites: